choldgraf/choldgraf.github.io/content/2019/2019-10-13-rust-jupyter-governance.md

 what this might look like.
 This post is a quick thought-experiment to explore what it'd mean to port over Rust's governance directly into the Jupyter community.

+*Note: I'm not an expert in Rust governance, so there are some assumptions made about its model based on my outside perspective.
+Apologies if I miss any important details about the Rust model, but this is mostly meant as as inspiration, not a report on Rust's governance :-)*

 ## A quick recap of Rust's governance structure

 First off, how does Rust govern and organize itself?
 There are a few few